Dynamic clustering for heterophilic stochastic block models with time-varying node memberships: Dynamic stochastic block model

-Our theoretical goal is to show the interplay between the number of nodes $n$, the number of observed networks $T$, community switching rate $\gamma$, and the network-sparsity parameter $\rho_n$ needed to estimate the $T$ membership matrices across time consistently.
-The existing theory of single-layer SBMs has already shown that if $\rho_n \gtrsim \log(n)$ for a single network, spectral clustering can asymptotically recover the community structure.
-At the same time, no method can achieve exact recovery if $\rho_n \lesssim \log(n)$ \citep{bickel2009nonparametric,lei2015consistency,abbe2017community}.
-We are interested primarily in the latter setting, hoping the temporal structure can boost the signal for estimation.
+Our theoretical goal is to show the interplay between the number of nodes $n$, the number of observed networks $T$, the community switching rate $\gamma$, and the network-sparsity parameter $\rho_n$ needed to estimate the $T$ membership matrices across time consistently.
+The existing theory of single-layer SBMs has already shown that if $n\rho_n \gtrsim \log(n)$ for a single network, spectral clustering can asymptotically recover the community structure.
+At the same time, no method can achieve exact recovery if $n\rho_n \lesssim \log(n)$ \citep{bickel2009nonparametric,lei2015consistency,abbe2017community}.
+We are primarily interested in the latter setting, hoping that the temporal structure can enhance the signal for estimation.
 Some previous methods and theoretical analyses for this setting require strict assumptions on connectivity matrices $\{B^{(t)}\}$ \citep{pensky2019spectral,keriven2020sparse} -- these matrices are required to vary across time smoothly and have strictly positive eigenvalues, i.e., cannot display patterns of heterophily where edges between communities are more frequent than edges within communities.
-We seek to develop a method that does not require these assumptions, extending the line of work in \cite{lei2020consistent,lei2020bias} to temporal SBMs with varying communities.
+We aim to develop a method that does not require these assumptions, building upon the work in \cite{lei2020consistent} and \cite{lei2020bias} to extend the line of work to temporal SBMs with varying communities.
+This requires a careful analysis of a 'bias'' term that bounds the impact of averaging over adjacency matrices with slight variations of the true community structure on spectral clustering.
+Additionally, we wish to study the regime of community switching rate $\gamma$ that enables the researcher to align the community structure at one time point with that at the next.
+This quality is vital for interpreting the temporally dynamic network community structure, and is an aspect not studied in \cite{lei2020bias}, \cite{keriven2020sparse}, and other related work.